phan/phan/README.md

 See the [tests](https://github.com/etsy/phan/blob/master/tests/files) directory for some examples of the various checks.

+Phan is imperfect and shouldn't be used to prove that your PHP-based rocket guidance system is free of defects.

 # Getting Phan Running

 Take a look at [Getting Started](https://github.com/etsy/phan/wiki/Getting-Started) for various methods of getting Phan running on your system.